arcanemachine/phoenix-todo-list/support/containers/README.md

 ### Running a Standalone Phoenix Container

-**NOTE:** If the server cannot connect to a PostgreSQL server, the container will stop.
+**NOTE:** If the server cannot connect to a Postgres server, the container will stop.

 Launch a standalone container with host networking (i.e. not isolated to a Docker network):